darkedges/cordova-plugin-voiceit/README.md

 ```
 ### Create Enrollment

-To create a new enrollment template for the specified user profile use the createEnrollment function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you).
+To create a new enrollment template for the specified user profile use the createEnrollment function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you) and optionally a content language.

 Please Note: Unlike other wrappers, this createEnrollment function actually has recording inbuilt(supporting both Android and iOS platforms), it records the user saying their VoicePrint phrase for 5 seconds and then makes the Create Enrollment API call to send that audio file as an enrollment.